Some Attitudes Are More Distancing than Distance Itself

 The most interesting thing here is that, like how your attitudes can change, you can train yourself and work daily to live with others better.
 You can work on the perspective you need for true well-being.

 • Get a more positive perspective on the behavior of the people around you.
 Understand that others cannot always act how you want.
-For that reason we should accept them just as they are, and focus more on how we can better ourselves.
+For that reason, we should accept them just as they are, and focus more on how we can better ourselves.

 • Create a more positive vision of the future and what will happen.
 Try to trust yourself and what tomorrow holds for you.

 • Stop obsessing about what you need to be happy.
-Often, what you’re really missing is inside you.
+Often, what you’re missing is inside you.

 • Develop stronger self-confidence.
-Make yourself the protagonist of your life, since you are ultimately the person responsible for your own happiness.
+Make yourself the protagonist of your life, since you are ultimately the person responsible for your happiness.

 the importance of attitudes